All Episodes

 How in the world can you say that Thomas Jefferson didn't believe in God, didn't want God anywhere near?

-He wrote the first draft of the declaration.
+He wrote the first draft of the Declaration.

-But two days later, he went to church He attended church services in the House of Representatives.
+He attended church services in the House of Representatives.

 He continued as a regular attendant throughout his presidency.

-I gotta run and take a break.
+I got to run and take a break.

 There's more to this.